Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Sequential Exploration and Exploitation for Learning Safely (SEELS)

 \subsection{Probabilistic safety and feasibility guarantees}

-This approach enjoys probabilistically guaranteed safety and ensures that \ExploreOCP remains feasible at all times with high probability, which is crucial to enable autonomous operation.
-Our next result also states that provided that \ReachOCP is eventually feasible, then the agent will safely reach $\Xgoal$ with high probability.
+Next, we prove that \seels enjoys probabilistically guaranteed safety and ensures that \ExploreOCP remains feasible at all times with high probability, which is crucial to enable autonomous operation.
+Our next result also states that provided that \ReachOCP is eventually feasible, the agent will safely reach $\Xgoal$ with high probability.
 This result characterizes our proposed approach as a feasible solution to \ccocp.